 PURPOSE:

-The purpose of this WD Letter is to provide Local Workforce Development Boards (Boards) with information and guidance on the newly required Veterans Reemployment Program.BACKGROUND:
+The purpose of this WD Letter is to provide Local Workforce Development Boards (Boards) with information and guidance on the required Veterans Reemployment Program.

+This updated letter provides clarification regarding the implementation of WorkInTexas.com as Texas Workforce Commission’s (TWC) workforce case management system.

+RESCISSIONS:

+WD Letter 05-20

+BACKGROUND:

 The 86th Texas Legislature, Regular Session (2019), enacted House Bill (HB) 714, which established the Veterans Reemployment Program.
 The Veterans Reemployment Program serves certain veterans placed on community supervision, including deferred adjudication community supervision, for misdemeanor offenses.
 The program’s goal is to help participants obtain workforce skills and become gainfully employed.
-Additionally, if the veteran completes the program, the court will enter an order of nondisclosure with respect to all records of the offense for which the defendant was placed on community supervision.
+Additionally, if a veteran completes the program, the court will enter an order of nondisclosure with respect to all records of the offense for which the veteran defendant was placed on community supervision.

 HB 714 also requires TWC to develop or approve education and training courses for the Veterans Reemployment Program.
 As Boards currently administer many existing workforce training services that meet the goals of this program, there is no requirement to develop new education and training courses.
 However, new education and training courses may be developed or approved as needed.